-SEO plays a huge part in determining which search terms your video shows up for, and whereabouts in the search results it’ll be placed, so to give your video the best chance make sure you’re doing a few little things to give it a boost.
+SEO plays a huge part in determining which search terms your video shows up for.
+Whereabouts in the search results it’ll be placed, so to give your video the best chance make sure you’re doing a few little things to give it a boost.

 1. Video Filename